AnyLog-co/documentation/getting started.md

 ## Basic operations

-### Starting AnyLog from the CLI
+### Initiating Configuring AnyLog instances

+AnyLog is deployed and initiated using Docker or Kubernetes.
+The way the node operates depends on the configuration.
-Initiating AnyLog depends on the configuration.
-When AnyLog starts on a node it can be configured in many ways:
+AnyLog can be configured in many ways:
 * Using command line arguments when AnyLog is called.
 These are a list of AnyLog commands separated by the _and_ keyword.
 * By issuing configuration commands on the command line.
 * By calling a script file that lists the AnyLog configuration commands (calling the command _process_ followed by the path to the script).